Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

 Properties
 ++++++++++

-The only remaining piece of metadata required to create a `TensorMap`_ is the definition of properties, i.e. the metadata associated with the columns of the data arrays.
+The *properties* define metadata associated with the columns of the data arrays.
 Like for the samples, we have one function to define the set of names associated with each variable in the properties `Labels`_, and one function to compute the set of properties defined for each key.

 In our case, there is only one variable in the properties labels, the power :math:`k` used to compute the moment.
 When building the full list of Labels for